Updated April 2026

 Collect a Security Bond

 Set a damage deposit or security bond through your booking platform.
-Airbnb allows hosts to set a security deposit amount, though it works as a damage claim process rather than a held bond.
+Airbnb allows hosts to set a security deposit amount, though it functions as a damage claim process rather than a held bond.

 5